mikimer/LoRa/assets/4_ConfigureSoftware.md

 *show cassis and how we labeled the mDot and tied the device # to the name*

-We've commented the .ino file extensively so that you can understand how the code works.
+We've commented the Arduino .ino file extensively so that you can understand how the code works.
 In brief, in `setup()` the device sends AT commands to join the LoRa network and in `loop()` the device samples the sensors every 100ms and sends a LoRa data payload every 15 minutes.
 The sketch gathers sensor data to demonstrate *LoRa* by monitoring activities:

  1. `Click` Count how many times users click a button.
  2. `Sound` Count how many times there's a loud noise.